Disgruntled China Evergrande investors crowd headquarters in protest | Business

 "Evergrande, give us our money back!" they chanted.
 Three company representatives on the scene, including Du, did not respond to questions from Reuters.

-Evergrande's media relations office and police in Shenzhen did not immediately reply to requests for comment.
+Evergrande's media relations office and police in Shenzhen did not immediately reply to requests for comment on the protest.
 The protest comes amid worries the country's most indebted developer, with liabilities of 1.97 trillion yuan ($305 billion), will be unable to repay investors and that its debt woes could pose systemic risks to China's financial system.

 Some videos circulating on Chinese social media on Monday showed what was described as Evergrande-related protests elsewhere in China.
 Reuters could not immediately verify them.
 According to Caixin, Evergrande in the early hours of Monday proposed that investors choose to accept 10% of the principle and interest of the matured product now and the rest via 10% installments quarterly, payment by property assets, or by using the outstanding product value to offset home purchase payments.